ThiagoLira/LearningFlexNanovLLM/README.md

 This is a step-by-step learning notebook for the [flex-nano-vLLM](https://github.com/changjonathanc/flex-nano-vllm) repo, aimed at **advanced Python developers** who want to implement an inference engine from scratch.

+Before implementing Flex-Nano-vLLM, this repo will provide simple experiments so one can familiazire with the techniques and modeling involved.

+### Experiment 1:

+`experiments/AddFlexAttentionQwen`

+Adding FlexAttention to HF's implementation of qwen3_modelling and benchmark speed gains.

 ---

 ## 1. Overview